 Agriculture and forestry in Poland have a very long and deep rooted tradition.
-Over 60% of Poland's territory has been declared as agricultural land.
+Over 60% of Poland's territory has been declared agricultural land.
 The most common crops are grains, especially rye, wheat, barley and oats.
 Another important crop group are potatoes, sugar beets, fodder crops, flax, hops, tobacco, and fruits.
 Poland can be found in diverse statistics as one of the biggest producers of potatoes, rye and sugar beet in Europe.
-Because of the climate and differentiated soil quality amongst the regions, mixed type of farming is the most common one.
+Because of the climate and differentiated soil quality amongst the regions, mixed farming is the most common.
 Raised livestock in those cases is mostly dairy cows, beef cattle, pigs and poultry.

-The share of Polish working-age population employed in the agriculture is still relatively high, compared to other Western European countries and amounts as for 2012 ca. 12,5% and generates around 3.4% of the GDP.
-The average farm area amounts 8 hectares (ha) and is usually spread over couple plots in the area.
-Statistics of the main statistical office constant, successive development towards modern agriculture.
-This can be seen mostly on the numbers concerning amount of farms, average farm area, average crop etc. Modernization of Polish agricultural sector has accelerated greatly with the accession to EU which triggered inflow of funds assigned within Common Agricultural Policy.
+The share of Polish working-age population employed in agriculture is still relatively high, compared to other Western European countries and amounts as for 2014 ca. 11.5%.
+The average farm area amounts to 10.48 hectares (ha) and is usually spread over a couple of plots in the area.
+Statistics of the main statistical office suggest, successive development towards modern agriculture.
+This can be seen mostly in the numbers concerning amount of farms, average farm area, average crop etc. The modernisation of the Polish agricultural sector has accelerated greatly with the accession to the EU which has triggered inflow of funds assigned within Common Agricultural Policy.